Crimea Platform experts сall for massive expansion of Russia sanctions: 1,300 military companies still active

 Sanctions Policy Working Group of the Crimean Platform Expert Network advocates for broadening both personal and sectoral sanctions.

 "We need to expand the sanctions list.
 Currently, 2 million Russians work in military-industrial businesses, and about 1,300 companies operate in Russia's military sector, yet many remain unsanctioned.
-Directors, deputy directors, and engineers responsible for developing missiles that target Ukrainian peaceful cities can still enjoy luxury lifestyles in Europe, spending millions in blood money earned from this unjustified war," Bernadskyy explained.
+Directors, deputy directors, and engineers responsible for developing missiles that target peaceful Ukrainian cities can still enjoy luxury lifestyles in Europe, spending millions in blood money earned from this unjustified war," Bernadskyy explained.

-To provide background, the Third Parliamentary Summit of the Crimea Platform convened in Riga, Latvia, on October 24, 2024, bringing together over 70 delegations, including 36 parliamentary heads, participating both in-person and online.
+By way of background, the Third Parliamentary Summit of the Crimea Platform convened in Riga, Latvia, on October 24, 2024, bringing together over 70 delegations, including 36 parliamentary heads, participating both in-person and online.

 The summit welcomed participants from a wide range of countries, regions, and international organizations.
 Among the attendees were representatives of: